msevon/facedetect-EmguCV-dotnet/readme.md

 - Run the application.
 If it supports auto-training, the face recognizer will use images in these folders to train.
 - Otherwise, consult your `TrainFaceRecognizer.cs` or related code for any manual "Train" actions.

-## Troubleshooting

-- Webcam not working?
-Try a different device index or check connection.
-- Cascade file error?
-Confirm XML is present and correct size.

 ## Project structure
 - Core code: `MainForm.cs`, `TrainFaceRecognizer.cs`
 - Model: `haarcascade_frontalface_default.xml`